ngaggion/ngaggion.github.io/_pages/about.md

   - /about.html
 ---

-I am a Machine Learning Engineer PhD from Argentina, specialized in the field of computer vision, graph neural networks, and deep learning.
+I am a PhD Machine Learning Engineer and Researcher from Argentina, specialized in the field of computer vision, graph neural networks, and deep learning.

 In May 2020, I received my Computer Engineer degree from the [Facultad de Ingeniería y Ciencias Hídricas](http://fich.unl.edu.ar) at the [Universidad Nacional del Litoral](https://unl.edu.ar) (UNL), Santa Fe, Argentina.
 Upon completion, I secured a [CONICET](https://www.conicet.gov.ar/) scholarship to embark on my PhD journey at the same university.
 On February 2024, after almost 4 intense years, I got my PhD in Engineering degree!